The Truth About Nuchal Cords - Baby Chick

 • Male fetus

-How Common is a Nuchal Cord?
+How Common Is a Nuchal Cord?

-They are common and occur in about 10%-29% of fetuses, with an overall incidence of 6% at 20 weeks and 29% at 42 weeks.2
+They’re common and occur in about 10%-29% of fetuses, with an overall incidence of 6% at 20 weeks and 29% at 42 weeks.2

-What are the Risks of Having a Nuchal Cord?
+What Are the Risks of Having a Nuchal Cord?

 If a nuchal cord causes the cord to become compressed, it can restrict blood flow through the cord, especially during contractions.
 This may cause a temporary decrease in fetal heart rate, called deceleration, which would show up on fetal heart rate monitoring during labor.
 A stillbirth could occur if something cuts off cord blood flow for long enough.2

-Studies have not demonstrated an increased risk of stillbirth due to the presence of a nuchal cord, mainly when accounting for confounding risks such as diabetes, high blood pressure, premature rupture of membranes, low amniotic fluid, and fetal anomalies.6
+Studies haven’t demonstrated an increased risk of stillbirth due to the presence of a nuchal cord, mainly when accounting for confounding risks such as diabetes, high blood pressure, premature rupture of membranes, low amniotic fluid, and fetal anomalies.6 Nuchal cords also didn’t increase a mom or baby’s risk for:6

-When is a Nuchal Cord Diagnosed?
+When Is a Nuchal Cord Diagnosed?

 A doctor will often detect the presence of a nuchal cord via ultrasound, but it’s considered an incidental finding.
-An incidental finding is something discovered by a test performed for an unrelated reason.
-There is a relatively high false positive rate of 20% for a nuchal cord when diagnosed via ultrasound because you don’t always get multiple or three-dimensional views.
-A false positive means an ultrasound often can show a nuchal cord that is not there.
-Perhaps, for instance, it is just crossing the baby’s neck but not wrapped all the way around.5,6
+An incidental finding is something discovered in a test performed for an unrelated reason.
+There’s also a relatively high false-positive rate of 20% for a nuchal cord when diagnosed via ultrasound.
+This is because you don’t always get multiple or three-dimensional views.
+A false positive means an ultrasound can often show a nuchal cord that isn’t there.
+For instance, perhaps the cord is just crossing the baby’s neck but not wrapped all the way around.5,6 Color imaging can aid in the diagnosis of a nuchal cord via ultrasound.
+This imaging shows the speed and direction of blood flow, which helps to visualize if the cord wraps all the way around.6,7

 Your obstetrician may also do a test for a nuchal cord in which they manually compress the fetal neck through your abdomen.
-If this causes the fetal heart rate to drop, the test is considered positive for the presence of a nuchal cord.2
+If this causes the fetal heart rate to drop, the test is considered positive for the presence of a nuchal cord.2 Nuchal cords are suspected in labor if continuous fetal heart rate monitoring reveals variable decelerations.
+This means the baby’s heart rate drops at different or seemingly random times during contractions.5

 What Should You Do if You Have a Nuchal Cord?